-mergers and acquisition activity climbed slowly in the third quarter.
+and entertainment mergers and acquisition activity climbed slowly in the third quarter.
 The number of deals climbed 6% to 420 transactions between July and the end

 same time period a year ago.
 Looking at cash-flow selling multiples -- cash flow being earnings before interest, taxes, depreciation and amortization -- this measure has climbed 23% for the first nine

 faster pace with a 47% gain.
 The biggest deal: Hasbro’s acquisition of Backflip Studios for $112 million